WASHINGTON (AP) -- So much for silence from telemarketers at the cherished dinner hour, or any other hour of the day.

 Amid fanfare from consumer advocates, the federal do-not-call list was put in place nearly a decade ago as a tool to limit telemarketing sales calls to people who didn't want to be bothered.
 The registry has more than 209 million phone numbers on it.
 That's a significant chunk of the country, considering that there are about 84 million residential customers with traditional landline phones and plenty more people with cellphone numbers, which can also be placed on the list.

-Telemarketers are supposed to check the list at least every 31 days for numbers they can’t call.
+Telemarketers are supposed to check the list every 31 days for numbers they can't call.
 But some are calling anyway, and complaints about phone pitches are climbing even as the number of telemarketers checking the registry has dropped dramatically.